Communities

 Gosia explained that to address the theme of ‘My history’ she photographed some of West Bromwich’s easily recognisable spots.
 She explained that she finds the High Street to be one of them since she ends up with some errands at least a few days each week.
 Since she lives in this area for years now, she considers this street along with other spots including around the clock tower to be part of her history.

-Theme: My history By Malgorzata Tokarska
+Theme: My history

 Italy via Morocco